CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/installhelm.png "installhelm")

-1. Next, run the below command to upgrade the Azure CLI version and customlocation extension for Az CLI.
+1. Next, you have to run the below command to upgrade the Azure CLI version and customlocation extension for Az CLI.

     ```
     az upgrade -y
     az extension add --name customlocation
     ```

-1. Update the Arc enabled Kubernetes CLI extensions, so that we use the lastest k8s extensions for the lab.
+1. Then, update the Arc enabled Kubernetes CLI extensions, to ensure that we are always using the lastest k8s extensions.

    ```
    az extension update --name connectedk8s